-Your self-employed profits are normally prepared on an ‘accruals’ basis – this means you include income for work performed in an accounting year and not just the cash that you received.
+Your self-employed profits are typically prepared on an ‘accruals’ basis – you include the income for work performed in an accounting year and not just the cash you received.

-However, if your income is less than £150,000 you can use the simpler cash basis to work out your profits.
+However, if your income is less than £150,000, you can use the more straightforward cash basis to work out your profits.
 The cash basis option is only available for the self-employed and partnerships.
 You can stay in the scheme until business turnover exceeds £300,000.

 Cash basis probably won’t suit you if you: